souzavinny/linkagotchi/README.md

 Key functions:
 - `createBlockagotchi`: Create a new Blockagotchi
 - `performAction`: Perform an action on your Blockagotchi
-- `evolveBlockagotchi`: Evolve your Blockagotchi to the next stage

-For more details, check the `Linkagotchi.sol` file in the `contracts` directory.
+For more details, check the `Linkagotchi.sol` file in the `contract` directory.

 ## Frontend